imcjohn/RiscVEMU/spec.md

 ### Core Components (with feature list)
 #### CLI
-The CLI will implement a variety of commands in order to run the emulator
+The CLI will implement a variety of commands in order to run the emulator.\
+NOTE: All numerical arguments are in hex unless specified otherwise
 ##### Required commands:
 * start -> start CPU (from pc=0)
 * halt -> stop CPU